Singaporebrides | Fine Dining

 Angie and Kelvin lit up their InterContinental Singapore wedding with neon light signage by the company they founded together.

-Angie Teo An Qi, 26, Co-Founder of EL PRINT and EL illum, and Kelvin Tan Wei Gung, 27, Founder of EL PRINT and EL illum, almost ended their relationship when they started a business together, but thankfully, the couple managed to work through their work problems.
+Angie Teo An Qi, 26, Co-Founder of EL PRINT, EL illum, and Double Up, and Kelvin Tan Wei Gung (Mayiduo 马一朵), 27, Founder of EL PRINT, EL illum, and Double Up, almost ended their relationship when they started a business together, but thankfully, the couple managed to work through their work problems.
 After a romantic surprise proposal in Bali, Angie and Kelvin wed in a brilliantly lit up InterContinental Singapore wedding on 11 June 2019, decorating their celebration with creative neon signs from their own company!

 How did you meet?